rajnigupta76/r1-connect-demo-iOS/README.md

 The current user location coordinates.
 Use it only if your application already uses location services.
 	[R1SDK sharedInstance].location = …;***locationService***
 If your application did not use location information before this SDK installation, you can use locationService in this SDK to enable or disable it:
 	[R1SDK sharedInstance].locationService.enabled = YES;When enabled, such as in the example above, location information will be sent automatically.
 However, locationService doesn’t fetch the location constantly.
-For instance, when the location is received the SDK will turn off the location in CLLocationManager and wait 60 minutes before attempting to retrieve it again. ***appName***
+For instance, when the location is received the SDK will turn off the location in CLLocationManager and wait 10 minutes (by default) before attempting to retrieve it again.
+You can change this value:	[R1SDK sharedInstance].locationService.autoupdateTimeout = 1200; // 20 minutes***appName***

 The application name associated with emitter.
 By default, this property is populated with the `CFBundleName` string from the application bundle.
 If you wish to override this property, you must do so before making any tracking calls.